AshisKhan/AI-Powered-Resume-Analyzer-for-Candidate-Screening-Automation/README.md

-Advanced Resume Analyzer
+**Advanced Resume Analyzer**

-Project Overview
+**Project Overview**

 The Advanced Resume Analyzer is an AI-powered evaluation system that automates resume assessment, scores candidates based on job requirements, and generates professional feedback emails with selection decisions.

-It comprises two integrated applications:

-Resume Collecting App: Collects resumes from candidates and saves them to the uploaded_resumes folder.

-Resume Analysis App: Analyzes collected resumes, evaluates their alignment with the provided job description, and generates personalized feedback for recruiters and candidates.

-Key Features

-Resume Upload Interface: Candidates can easily upload their resumes.

-Automated Resume Scoring: Uses advanced NLP techniques and Word2Vec similarity to match resumes with job descriptions.

-Candidate Evaluation: Extracts contact details, skills, and work experience to evaluate resume content.

-Professional Feedback Generation: Produces recruiter insights and auto-generates email drafts (decision of selection or rejection) with constructive feedback.

-Technologies Used

-Python

-PyMuPDF, textract, docx.Document – For resume extraction from various document formats.

-Regular Expressions (re) – For extracting contact details, skills, and work experience.

-NLTK (WordNetLemmatizer, word_tokenize) – Text preprocessing and tokenization.

-TensorFlow Hub – Universal Sentence Encoder – For semantic similarity evaluation.

-Streamlit – Interactive web-based interface.

-Hugging Face

-Mistral-7B-Instruct-v0.2 – For generating professional feedback and email content.

-Langchain

-Application Structure

-1. Resume Collecting App

-File: resume_collecting_app.py

-Function: Provides an interface for candidates to upload resumes.

-Resumes are saved automatically to the uploaded_resumes folder.

-2. Resume Analysis App

-Files:

-app.py – Main application file for analysis and feedback.

-resume_scoring.py – Logic for resume scoring based on skills and experience.

-resume_extraction.py – Extracts details like skills, work experience, and contact information.

-feedback_generation.py – Calls Hugging Face API to generate recruiter feedback and email drafts.

-requirements.txt – Lists required libraries and dependencies.

-How It Works

-Upload Resumes: Candidates upload resumes via the collecting app.

-Analyze Resumes: Recruiters input a job description, and the analysis app evaluates each uploaded resume.

-Score and Feedback: Resumes are scored based on alignment with the job description, and professional feedback is generated for each candidate.

-Email Drafts: Selection or rejection email templates are auto-generated with candidate-specific feedback.

-Contributing
+**It comprises two integrated applications:**

+**Resume Collecting App:** Collects resumes from candidates and saves them to the uploaded_resumes folder.

+**Resume Analysis App:** Analyzes collected resumes, evaluates their alignment with the provided job description, and generates personalized feedback for recruiters and candidates.

+**Key Features:**

+- **Resume Upload Interface:** Candidates can easily upload their resumes.

+- **Automated Resume Scoring:** Uses advanced NLP techniques and Word2Vec similarity to match resumes with job descriptions.

+- **Candidate Evaluation**: Extracts contact details, skills, and work experience to evaluate resume content.

+- **Professional Feedback Generation**: Produces recruiter insights and auto-generates email drafts (decision of selection or rejection) with constructive feedback.

+**Technologies Used**

+- Python

+- PyMuPDF, textract, docx.Document – For resume extraction from various document formats.

+- Regular Expressions (re) – For extracting contact details, skills, and work experience.

+- NLTK (WordNetLemmatizer, word_tokenize) – Text preprocessing and tokenization.

+- TensorFlow Hub – Universal Sentence Encoder – For semantic similarity evaluation.

+- Streamlit – Interactive web-based interface.

+- Hugging Face

+- Mistral-7B-Instruct-v0.2 – For generating professional feedback and email content.

+- Langchain

+**Application Structure**

+- 1. **Resume Collecting App**

+- File: resume_collecting_app.py

+- Function: Provides an interface for candidates to upload resumes.

+- Resumes are saved automatically to the uploaded_resumes folder.

+2. **Resume Analysis App**

+- Files:

+- analysis_app.py – Main application file for analysis and feedback.

+- scor_pred.py – Logic for resume scoring based on skills and experience.

+- resume_section.py – Extracts details like skills, work experience, and contact information.

+- llm_feedback.py – Calls Hugging Face API to generate recruiter feedback and email drafts.

+- job_description_datasets: uploaded job description file in pdf format
+- uploaded_resumes: collected resumes from resume_collecting_app application
+- nltk_work: preprocessing of resumes
+- helper.py: resume loading and cleaning

+**How It Works**

+- Upload Resumes: Candidates upload resumes via the collecting app.

+- Analyze Resumes: Recruiters input a job description, and the analysis app evaluates each uploaded resume.

+- Score and Feedback: Resumes are scored based on alignment with the job description, and professional feedback is generated for each candidate.

+- Email Drafts: Selection or rejection email templates are auto-generated with candidate-specific feedback.

+**Contributing**

 Contributions are welcome!
 Feel free to submit issues or pull requests.

-Contact
+**Contact**

 For inquiries or suggestions, reach out to Ashis Khan via GitHub or LinkedIn.